Financial Planning

 • A client story illustrates how a financial plan can incorporate both personal values and financial strategies to get the most out of a windfall.

-A financial windfall can take many forms, including equity compensation, an inheritance or selling a business.
-Upon receiving their windfall, my clients think about all the possibilities they now have – retiring early, paying down debt, traveling the world, a new car, just to name a few.
+Upon receiving their newfound wealth, my clients think about all the possibilities they now have – retiring early, paying down any high-interest debt, building an emergency fund, traveling the world or buying a new car, just to name a few.
 Then, an overwhelming number of questions emerge: Should they invest most of their windfall?
-How much should they keep in cash?
+How much should they keep in their savings account or as cash?
 Should they give some of it to charity?
+How will interest rates affect their investment strategy?
 And the big one: What about taxes?
-The job of a financial planner is to be an objective voice and to develop a strategy that helps address these questions and others.

 There are a range of approaches to managing a financial windfall.
 Your financial circumstances, personal values and the needs of your loved ones may determine which approaches you choose.
+Whether you aim to achieve specific financial goals, enhance your financial security or plan for retirement savings, strategic planning is essential.

-Years later, at age 59, he got an offer for his company that was too good to pass up.
 His excitement was apparent following the sale, but then he became apprehensive.
 So much of his identity was wrapped up in his role within the company.
 Who was he now and what would he do with his life?
 Meanwhile, how could he get the most out of this substantial windfall, especially given the tax liability?
-It was already late November, so we needed to consult with a tax professional fast.
+It was already late November, so he needed to consult with a tax professional and evaluate his investment options fast.
+Managing sudden money requires careful planning, and he wanted to ensure his newfound wealth would provide financial stability for years to come.

 The personal impacts the financial